-Verbascum Thapsus, which is also known as the common mullein, flannel leaf, beggar’s blanket, velvet plant, candlewick plant, and Quaker rouge is a hairy medicinal plant that can grow to 2 meters tall or more.
+Verbascum Thapsus, also known as the common mullein, flannel leaf, beggar’s blanket, velvet plant, candlewick plant, and Quaker rouge is a hairy medicinal plant that can grow to 2 meters tall or more.
 This plant has many uses.
 The leaves can be made into tea.
 Different parts of it and its extract are sometimes used as cosmetic ingredients.
 The flowers which are edible have a subtle taste with a natural sweetness.
 In fact, both the leaves and the flowers can be used in a salad.

 History and Tradition of Mullein Tea

-Even though the mullein is native to Europe, Asia, and northern Africa, it was naturalized in Australia and the Americas, where it was used as treatment for lung diseases, sores, rashes, and skin infections by Native Americans.
+Even though the mullein is native to Europe, Asia, and northern Africa, it was naturalized in Australia and the Americas, where it was used as a treatment for lung diseases, sores, rashes, and skin infections by Native Americans.

 Benefits of the Mullein Tea

 It may help treat headaches

 Many herbalists have been using the leaves and fruits of the mullein herb to treat migraines.
 A study can help confirm its effectiveness since it suggests that extracts from the mullein herb can help relieve headaches.

 It may help lower the risk of cancer

 It may help improve gut health

-This herb contains mucilage which is anti constipation and anti cholesterol.
+This herb contains mucilage which is anti-constipation and anti-cholesterol.
 It may remove toxins, heal the gut’s lining, and help keep the overall digestive system healthy.

-- It may help protect against cellular damage
+It may help protect against cellular damage

-Flavanoids can be found in mullein tea.
-These powerful antioxidants help regulate cellular activity, fight oxidative stress, and protect the body from everyday toxins and stressors.Check out our mullein tea and make your purchase via this link.
+Flavonoids can be found in mullein tea.
+These powerful antioxidants help regulate the cellular activity, fight oxidative stress, and protect the body from everyday toxins and stressors.